joaobxavier/learn_metabolic_rewiring_matlab/README.md

 - `Ypred`: Predicted values of the response variable for the optimal model.
 - `trainSse`: Mean sum of squared errors for training data for each tested number of components.
 - `leaveOneOutSse`: Sum of squared errors for leave-one-out evaluation for each tested number of components.

-## learnMetabolicRewiring

-Uses the `plsrLearner` class to analyze metabolic rewiring in cells based on their metabolite spectra and fold changes.
-It determines the optimum number of components (latent variables) for the PLSR model and plots the learning loss and the predictions of the model with the optimal number of components.

-### Data used

-- `tblSpectra.csv`: A table containing the spectra for all peaks.
-- `peakFoldChanges.csv`: A table containing fold changes for all peaks.

-### Workflow

-1. Load data.
-2. Determine the optimum number of components (latent variables) for the PLSR model.
-3. Plot the training and evaluation loss, and compare predictions from the optimal model with real data.

-### Output

-- A plot showing the training and evaluation loss versus the number of latent components in the PLSR model.
-- A scatter plot comparing the true metabolite abundances with the best model predictions.

-## identifyFirstEnrichmentAnalysis
-This script generates bar and scatter plots to visualize the fold changes of identified metabolites in bone-homing and lung-homing cells.